 If these problems aren't addressed, it can lead to:

-- Emotional distress for both your child and yourself.
+Emotional distress for both your child and you.

 The stories we're about to share will illustrate that: